porres/pd-else/Source/Control/lua/tutorial/pd-lua-intro.md

+---
+author: Albert Gräf
+title: A Quick Introduction to Pd-Lua
+footer: ${title} - ${pageNo} / ${pageCount}
+---

 # A Quick Introduction to Pd-Lua

 Albert Gräf \<<aggraef@gmail.com>\>
 Computer Music Dept., Institute of Art History and Musicology
 Johannes Gutenberg University (JGU) Mainz, Germany
-July 2024
+September 2024

 This document is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-Other formats: [Markdown](https://github.com/agraef/pd-lua/blob/master/tutorial/pd-lua-intro.md) source, [PDF](https://github.com/agraef/pd-lua/blob/master/pdlua/tutorial/pd-lua-intro.pdf)
+Other formats: [Markdown](https://github.com/agraef/pd-lua/blob/master/tutorial/pd-lua-intro.md) source, [PDF](https://agraef.github.io/pd-lua/tutorial/pd-lua-intro.pdf)
 Permanent link: <https://agraef.github.io/pd-lua/tutorial/pd-lua-intro.html>

 ## Why Pd-Lua?

 Pd's facilities for data structures, iteration, and recursion are somewhat limited, thus sooner or later you'll probably run into a problem that can't be easily solved by a Pd abstraction any more.
 At this point you'll have to consider writing an external object (or just *external*, for short) in a "real" programming language instead.
 Pd externals are usually programmed using C, the same programming language that Pd itself is written in.
 But novices may find C difficult to learn, and the arcana of Pd's C interface may also be hard to master.

 Enter Pd-Lua, the Pd programmer's secret weapon, which lets you develop your externals in the [Lua](https://www.lua.org/) scripting language.
 Pd-Lua was originally written by Claude Heiland-Allen and has since been maintained by a number of other people in the Pd community.
 Lua, from [PUC Rio](http://www.puc-rio.br/), is open-source (under the MIT license), mature, very popular, and supported by a large developer community.
 It is a small programming language, but very capable, and is generally considered to be relatively easy to learn.
 For programming Pd externals, you'll also need to learn a few bits and pieces which let you interface your Lua functions to Pd, as explained in this tutorial, but programming externals in Lua is still quite easy and a lot of fun.

-Using Pd-Lua, you can program your own externals ranging from little helper objects to full-blown sequencers and algorithmic composition tools.
-Pd-Lua is primarily aimed at control objects at this time (for doing dsp, you might consider using [Faust](https://faust.grame.fr/) instead), but thanks to contributions by Timothy Schoen, the most recent version also provides some support for signal processing and even graphics.
-It also gives you access to Pd arrays and tables, as well as a number of other useful facilities such as clocks and receivers, which we'll explain in some detail.
+Using Pd-Lua, you can program your own externals ranging from little helper objects to full-blown synthesizers, sequencers, and algorithmic composition tools.
+It gives you access to Pd arrays and tables, as well as a number of other useful facilities such as clocks and receivers, which we'll explain in some detail.
 Pd-Lua also ships with a large collection of instructive examples which you'll find helpful when exploring its possibilities.

+Pd-Lua was originally designed for control processing, so we used to recommend [Faust](https://faust.grame.fr/) for doing dsp instead.
+We still do, but Faust isn't for everyone; being a purely functional language, Faust follows a paradigm which most programmers aren't very familiar with.
+Fortunately, thanks to the work of Timothy Schoen, the most recent Pd-Lua versions now also provide support for signal processing and even graphics.
+So it is now possible to create pretty much any kind of Pd object in Lua, including dsp objects.
+(However, Faust will almost certainly execute dsp code much more efficiently than Pd-Lua, as it generates highly optimized native code for just this purpose.)

 Note that we can't possibly cover Pd or the Lua language themselves here, so you'll have to refer to other online resources to learn about those.
 In particular, check out the Lua website, which has extensive [documentation](https://www.lua.org/docs.html) available, and maybe have a look at Derek Banas' [video tutorial](https://www.youtube.com/watch?v=iMacxZQMPXs) for a quick overview of Lua.
 For Pd, we recommend the Pd FLOSS Manual at https://flossmanuals.net/ to get started.